 You can broadly categorize influencers into two different types – macro and micro.
 And allocation to either category depends on the number of followers they have.
 A micro-influencer is usually considered to have between 5k to 100k followers, and macro-influencers over 100k followers (some in the influencing business use different follower count ranges).

-There are positives and negatives for choosing each type:
+There are positives and negatives to choosing each type:

 A micro-influencer will often upload niche-specific content on Instagram, enabling you to reach a distinct segment of people who already display an interest in your product type.